Top Thrill 2: As Top Thrill Dragster (2003–2021)

 After leaving the station, the train entered the launch area.
 To the left of the launch area was a "Christmas tree" light, similar to those employed at the starting line of a drag strip.
-A brief message was played to the riders before the launch: "Keep arms down, head back, and hold on."
+A message was played to the riders before the launch: "Keep arms down, head back, and hold on."
 Once the train was prepared to launch, a motor revving sound effect was played and its magnetic braking fins were lowered from the launch track.
 It then launched, accelerating to a speed of 120 mi/h in 3.8 seconds.
 Shortly after reaching its maximum velocity, the catch car disengaged, and the train began its ascent up a 90-degree incline, twisting 90 degrees clockwise before climbing over the 420 ft top hat.
 Upon descending, the track twisted 270 degrees before leveling out, allowing the train to be stopped by the magnetic brakes.

-As Top Thrill 2
+As Top Thrill 2 (2024–present)

-After leaving the station, the train passes through a switch and makes an S-turn to the right to join the launch track.
+After leaving the station, the train passes through a switch track and makes an S-turn to the right to join the launch track.
 To the left of the launch area is a modified version of the original "Christmas tree" light.
-As soon as the switch changes positions behind the train, the train is launched forward towards the original top hat at 74 mi/h, rolling backward partway up the tower.
+As soon as the switch track changes positions behind the train, the train is launched forward towards the original top hat at 74 mi/h, rolling backward partway up the tower.
 Reaching the launch track again, the train is launched in reverse at 101 mi/h, past the station, and up a 420 ft vertical spike in reverse, crossing over Iron Dragon in the process.
 Rolling forward onto the launch track once again, the station roof creates a headchopper effect and the train is accelerated to 120 mi/h to crest the top hat.
 After descending the 270 degree spiral drop, the train hits the brake run, while the switch track is reset to allow another train to launch.